ethereum/EIPs/eip-X.md

 This attribution defines order relation between tokens.
 Owners of a token's manager tokens can change the authority attribution of it.

 ####Functions
 * createToken - Only the person owned the token called 'issuer' can execute this function.
-After calling, \_approver owns new token.
+After calling, \_approver owns new token with returned tokenID(uint 256).
 The 'issuer' be the 'manager' of the token automatically.

 * switchManagers - Only the 'manager' of the token whose id equals \_toTokenId (call 'toToken' below) can execute this function.
 The owner of the token whose id equals \_fromTokenId (call 'fromToken' below) change the propriety that the \_managerTokenId is included in managers of 'toToken' into \_propriety.